Professional Practice 2: Work Integrated Learning (11018.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Please confirm participation requirements in your relevant discipline information on Canvas.
+Please confirm participation requirements in your relevant stream information on Canvas.

 Required IT skills

-Relevant and particular skills needed will be included on Canvas.
-Please check in your relevant modules for information.
+Relevant and particular skills needed for each discipline will be included on Canvas.
+Please check canvas site for information.